Expat Tax Planning [Guide] Cyprus 2026

 Is expat tax planning legal?

-What is the most tax-efficient country for expats in Europe?
+Which country is the most tax-efficient for expats in Europe?

 Do I pay tax in my home country after moving abroad?